gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

 This section ensures wiring for the PCBs is oriented for the mounting of the buck modules and wiring.

 1. Remove the Raspberry Pi Pico and Pico W 2040 from the PCBs.
 These will be added later when it is safe to do so.
-1. Lay the PCBs face up with Digit 0 on the far right and Digit 3 on the far left.
-Position the stand below the PCBs so the barrel jack is between the controller/Digit 1 PCB and Digit 2 PCB.
+2. Lay the PCBs face up with Digit 0 on the far right and Digit 3 on the far left.
+Position the stand below the PCBs so the barrel jack is between the Conductor and Digit 1 PCB and Digit 2 PCB.
    ![buckmodulesandwiring-1](../img/buckmoduleassembly/buckmoduleassembly-1.webp)
-1. Place the TPU gaskets on the PCBs.
+3. Place the TPU gaskets on the PCBs.
 Note that the wiring lays over the gaskets.
    ![buckmodulesandwiring-2](../img/buckmoduleassembly/buckmoduleassembly-2.webp)

 ## Wiring the Buck Modules